ThomasVuNguyen/comfyWeb/docusarus/my-website/docs/Component buttons/Introduction to component buttons.md

+import DistanceSensor from '../../static/assets/Button/Distance_Sensor.gif';

+import StepperMotor from '../../static/assets/Button/Stepper_Motor.gif';

+import LED from '../../static/assets/Button/LED.gif';

-# Introduction to Component-specific buttons
+# Component-specific buttons

 As the name implies, these are buttons specific to a certain component (LED, motor, sensor)